Dry food in Japan

 As you see, it is sliced and dried.
 We can eat it after soaking it in water or use it as an ingredient for Stir-fried food.

 The nutritional value is good.
-It has vitamins B1 and 2, calcium, iron, and magnesium.
-Indeed.
-It is a good dried vegetable for our health.
+It contains vitamins B1 and B2, Calcium, iron, and magnesium.

 Azi no Himono (Dried horse mackerel)